alonefps/alonefps/README.md

 ### Featured Projects

-**Bot Julia** - A Discord bot with integration to OpenAI's "Chat GPT".
+**Bot Julia:** A Discord bot with integration to OpenAI's "Chat GPT".
 This bot utilizes technologies such as JavaScript, Discord.js, and the OpenAI API.
 [Link to the project](https://botjulia.xyz)